Assad family

+The Assad family (Note: عَائِلَةُ ٱلْأَسَدِ) ruled Syria from 1970 to 2024, spanning the rule of Hafez al-Assad and his son, Bashar al-Assad.
+From 1963 until the collapse of Ba'athist rule in 2024, Syria was governed by the Ba'ath Party, and under the Assad family from 1971 onward, it became a totalitarian hereditary dictatorship.
+The Assad family was referred to as the Assad dynasty.

-The Assads are originally from Qardaha, Latakia Governorate.
-They belong to the Alawite Kalbiyya tribe.
-In 1927, Ali Sulayman changed his last name from al-Wahsh, Arabic for 'the savage', to al-Assad, 'the lion', possibly in connection with his social standing as a local mediator and his political activities.
-All members of the extended Assad family stem from Ali Sulayman and his second wife, Naissa, who came from a village in the Syrian Coastal Mountains.
+The Assad family originated from Qardaha, in the Latakia Sanjak of the Ottoman Empire.
+They belonged to the Alawite Kalbiyya tribe.
+In 1927, Ali Sulayman al-Wahsh, Hafez al-Assad's father, who was born in 1875 and lived in the village of Qardaha in the Syrian coastal mountains, changed his surname from al-Wahsh, Arabic for "the savage", to al-Assad, meaning "the lion".
+This change was possibly connected to his social standing as a local mediator and his political activities.
+All members of the extended Assad family descended from Ali Sulayman and his second wife, Naissa, who came from a village in the Syrian Coastal Mountains.

+The Assad family's rule began when Hafez al-Assad seized power in the 1970 coup d'état.
+He became president in 1971 under the Syrian Ba'ath Party following a sham election and ruled until his death in 2000.
+He was succeeded by his son, Bashar al-Assad, who maintained a similar grip on power until he was ousted on 8 December 2024 during a major offensive by opposition forces.
 During his early reign in the 1970s, Hafez al-Assad created patronage networks of Ba'ath party elites loyal to his family.
 Members of the Assad family established control over vast swathes of the Syrian economy, and corruption became endemic in the public and private sectors.
 After Hafez's death, family connections continued to be important in Syrian politics.
 Several close family members of Hafez also held vital positions in the government since his rise to power, an arrangement which existed until the fall of the Assad regime.
 The Syrian bureaucracy and business community were also dominated by members of the Assad family and individuals affiliated with them.